 How To Make Pioneer Woman Jalapeño Corn Casserole

-- Mix the Batter: In a large bowl, stir together the drained whole kernel corn, the cream-style corn, the dry corn muffin mix, the sour cream, the melted butter, the diced jalapeño peppers, and a pinch of salt until everything is just combined.
+- 2. Mix the batter: Stir together the drained whole kernel corn, cream-style corn, dry corn muffin mix, sour cream, melted butter, diced jalapeños, and salt in a large bowl.
+Stop stirring as soon as the dry streaks of flour disappear.

 Recipe Tips